csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The eagle-eyed reader will have noticed something odd: backjumping occurs when every value in a domain is in conflict with the current assignment; but forward checking detects this event and prevents the search from ever reaching such a node!
 In fact, it can be shown that _every_ branch pruned by backjumping is also pruned by forward checking.
 Hence, simple backjumping is redundant in a forward-checking search or, indeed, in a search that uses stronger consistency checking, such as MAC.

-Despite the observations of the preceding paragraph, the idea behind backjumping re- mains a good one: to backtrack based on the reasons for failure.
+Despite the observations of the preceding paragraph, the idea behind backjumping remains a good one: to backtrack based on the reasons for failure.
 Backjumping notices failure when a variable’s domain becomes empty, but in many cases a branch is doomed long before this occurs.
 Consider again the partial assignment {WA= red ,NSW = red} (which, from our earlier discussion, is inconsistent).
 Suppose we try T = red next and then assign NT , Q, V , SA.
 We know that no assignment can work for these last four variables, so eventually we run out of values to try at NT .
 Now, the question is, where to backtrack?
 Backjumping cannot work, because NT _does_ have values consistent with the preceding assigned variables—NT

 doesn’t have a complete conflict set of preceding variables that caused it to fail.
 We know, however, that the four variables NT , Q, V , and SA, _taken together_, failed because of a set of preceding variables, which must be those variables that directly conflict with the four.
-This leads to a deeper notion of the conflict set for a variable such as NT : it is that set of preced- ing variables that caused NT , _together with any subsequent variables_, to have no consistent solution.
+This leads to a deeper notion of the conflict set for a variable such as NT : it is that set of preceding variables that caused NT , _together with any subsequent variables_, to have no consistent solution.
 In this case, the set is WA and NSW , so the algorithm should backtrack to NSW

 and skip over Tasmania.
 A backjumping algorithm that uses conflict sets defined in this way is called **conflict-directed backjumping**.CONFLICT-DIRECTED